Job Postings, Network Events and Leadership Opportunities

 For more information please contact Life Flight Membership at 800-982-9233

 If you have a job posting or educational/networking event, that relates the fields of agriculture, natural resources or forestry, that you would like us to post, please use the Network Job Opportunities Form or Network Events Form to submit information.

 Jobs will be posted once a week and will remain on the website for 30 days, or until the job closing date.
 A company name must be included in the job posting.
 If possible, include a direct link to the job posting on your own website or job board.
 All jobs must comply with the AgForestry Diversity, Inclusion and Equity Statement.
 We reserve the right to refuse a listing at any time.

-If you are involved in a business that offers special rates or discounts to AgForestry Alumni and Friends, please email us at firstname.lastname@example.org
+If you are involved in a business that offers special rates or discounts to AgForestry alumni and friends, please email us at firstname.lastname@example.org

 We update the website weekly, so check back for your posting.

-While Washington AgForestry Leadership thrives to disseminate information as accurate as possible, AgForestry makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the contents of any website, commercial products, processes, or services and expressly disclaims liability for errors and omissions in the information presented when users select a link provided by AgForestry to an external website.
+While the Agriculture and Forestry Education Foundation (AgForestry) thrives to disseminate information as accurate as possible, we makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the contents of any website, commercial products, processes, or services and expressly disclaim liability for errors and omissions in the information presented when users select a link provided by AgForestry to an external website.
 No warranty of any kind, implied, expressed, or statuary, including but not limited to the warranties of non-infringement of third party rights, title, merchantability, fitness for a particular purpose or freedom from computer virus, is given with respect to the contents of a website or it’s links to other internet resources.
 Reference to any specific site, commercial product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by AgForestry.